run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/tickets/use/create-and-view-sub-request.md

-title: Create and view sub-request
+title: Create and view sub-ticket
-Description: It's possible to create sub-requests through the main request and view them after created.
+Description: It's possible to create sub-ticket through the main request and view them after created.
-#Create and view sub-request
+# Create and view sub-ticket

 This functionality allows to register a ticket with activities related to the original ticket.